SeanezLab/CM_workflow/README.md

 ## Beginning a New Session
-After [configuration](#configuring-a-new-project) is complete, a new recording session can be started by following the steps below:
+After [configuration](#configuring-a-new-project) is complete, a new recording session can be started by following the steps in this section

 ### Create a New Session
 1. In Project data tree, click `Add > Patient`